-The organization should implement and keep in place a training and awareness plan for its employees, which ensures their involvement with the sustainable management system, as well as the proper fulfillment of their duties and tasks related thereto.
+The organization should implement and keep in place a training and awareness plan for its employees, which ensures their involvement with the sustainable management system, as well as the proper fulfillment of their duties and tasks related thereto, and encourages the use of cleaner and more resource efficient alternatives of transportation.
 The organization should keep an updated record of training and awareness actions performed.